Radial spoke: Cellular location and structure

 Radial spokes are T-shaped structures present inside the axoneme.
 Each spoke consists of a "head" and a "stalk," while each of these sub-structures is itself made up of many protein subunits.
-In all, the radial spoke is known to contain at least 17 different proteins, with 5 located in the head and at least 12 making up the stalk.
+In all, the radial spoke is known to contain at least seventeen proteins, five in the head and twelve in the stalk.
 The spoke stalk binds to the A-tubule of each microtubule outer doublet, and the spoke head faces in towards the center of the axoneme (see illustration at right).

 Function

 The radial spoke is known to play a role in the mechanical movement of the flagellum/cilium.
 For example, mutant organisms lacking properly functioning radial spokes have flagella and cilia that are immotile.
 Radial spokes also influence the cilium "waveform"; that is, the exact bending pattern the cilium repeats.

 How the radial spoke carries out this function is poorly understood.
 Radial spokes are believed to interact with both the central pair microtubules and the dynein arms, perhaps in a way that maintains the rhythmic activation of the dynein motors.
 For example, one of the radial spoke subunits, RSP3, is an anchor protein predicted to hold another protein called protein kinase A (PKA).
 PKA would theoretically then be able to activate/inactivate the adjacent dynein arms via its kinase activity.

-However, the identities and functions of the many radial spoke subunits are just beginning to be elucidated.
+Proteins

+Human axonemal radial spoke subunits: RSPH1, RSPH3, RSPH4A, RSPH6A, RSPH9, RSPH10B, RSPH10B2, RSPH14.